BROADSoftware/HADeploy/docsite/docs/plugins_reference/storm/storm_overview.md

 This is achieved by:

-- Issuing command to the Storm subsystem throught the Storm UI REST API
+- Issuing command to the Storm subsystem through the Storm UI REST API

 - Start topology when required using a user provided launching script.